MisterProtocol/RAND-editor/README.md

 page has problems with the blizzard of "mandoc" errors.
 Hence there is a bit of fast footwork in man/Makefile to get rid of the mandoc errors before the PostScript generator can see them.

+Alternatively, `man -t e` will prevent the use of "mandoc" entirely, and produce PostScript output with diversions handled properly by `groff`.
+Capture the output in "e.ps", and read that with an appropriate reader for a much more legible man page.
+For a third alternative, go to /etc/man.conf and change the "-mandoc" references to "-man", which prevents use of "mandoc" in favor of forcing the use of the full `groff` program.
+Test thoroughly on this one!

+Finally, using Homebrew or MacPorts to install "man-db" will give you a "gman" command, which, unlike Apple's installed "man" command, does not hardwire a call to "mandoc" into the binary.
+(Apple claims to have done this because Darwin OS does not have "roff".
+It has "nroff" and "troff" both, so this is jejune and stupid.)
+The "gman" command renders regular man pages as well as the "e" man page without muss, fuss or bother.

 ### Shell files for Macs